Skip to main content

 Step 1: Prep and Soak

 Peel the russet potatoes and cut them into uniform sticks, approximately 1/4-inch thick.
-As you cut each potato, drop the sticks immediately into a large bowl of cold water.
-Soaking removes excess surface starch, which prevents the fries from sticking together in the oil.
+Drop the sticks immediately into a large bowl of cold water as you cut.

 Step 2: Dry Thoroughly

 Water and hot fat are a dangerous and flavor-destroying combination.
-Drain the soaked potatoes in a colander and then spread them across clean kitchen towels or several layers of paper towels.
-Pat them completely dry, including between individual fry sticks.
+Drain the soaked potatoes and spread them across clean kitchen towels or several layers of paper towels.
+Pat completely dry, including between individual fry sticks.

 Pitmaster Tip: Safety first — always lower fries gently into the hot tallow using a spider strainer or long-handled basket.
 Never drop them from a height.
 Keep a lid nearby to smother any flare-ups, and never leave hot fat unattended.